bgschiller/clipbox-cdk/README.md

 - A line `export CLIPBOX_URL_PREFIX=...` to add to your shell startup script
 - (possibly) a DNS record to add to your domain authority, to point your domain name to the cloudfront origin

+## Usage

+The scripts directory has the following entry points:

+- `clipbox-selection.sh`: Capture a selection of the screen and upload a png to S3.
+Put the public URL on your clipboard.
+- `clipbox-text-or-file.sh`: If the active window is Finder, upload the highlighted file.
+Otherwise, upload the contents of the clipboard as text.
+- `clipbox-annotate.sh`: Capture a selection of the screen and open it in Preview.
+When preview is quit, upload the (possibly annotated) screenshot to S3 and put the public URL on the clipboard.

+While you can run these directly, it's much more common to wire them up to a launcher like [Raycast](https://www.raycast.com/).

-## Wiring
+### Wiring

 Once you've deployed your stack, it's time to wire up the scripts to keybindings.
 You can do this however you like.
-I've used Alfred and Gnome keyboard setup, but most recently I'm using Raycast.
+I've used Alfred and Gnome keyboard setup, but most recently I'm using [Raycast](https://www.raycast.com/).
 It does everything I liked from Alfred, but it's also free.

 Once you have it installed, [add the scripts directory from this repo to Raycast](https://github.com/raycast/script-commands#install-script-commands-from-this-repository).
 I recommend assigning keybindings to the commands.
 I use